-In the Flemish region, Antwerp's renowned diamond know-how cannot be outshined - no pun intended- and its museums, fashion scene, colorful events and architecture offer a feast for the eyes as well.
+In the Flemish region of Belgium, Antwerp's renowned diamond know-how cannot be outshined - no pun intended- and its museums, fashion scene, colorful events and architecture offer a feast for the eyes as well.
 Antwerp truly is the perfect choice for a short summer break!
 Discover why below.

 The birthplace of Rubens, Antwerp is a region of art and culture and takes real pride in claiming this status.
 In addition to its prestigious Diamond Museum, located a stone's throw from the hotel, which has diverse collections, a laboratory, as well as a workshop for Antwerp diamond cutters, the most populous municipality in Belgium has numerous other museums.
-Up until May 13, visit the Musée d’Art Contemporain to see innovator of forms and interpreter of moods Anne-Mie Van Kerckhoven's works.
-That is unless you prefer to exhibition of Antwerp's history at the Museum aan de Stroom.
+More of a history buff?
+Make your way to the Museum aan de Stroom for an exhibition of Antwerp's history.

-A few minutes' walk south, Meir and its surrounding narrow streets will let you in on the secrets of seasoned fashionistas: the major retail brands Uniqlo, Primark, and Urban Outfitters rub shoulders with luxury brands such as Diesel, Hermès, and Ralph Lauren.
+A few minutes' walk south, the Meir and its surrounding narrow streets will let you in on the secrets of seasoned fashionistas: the major retail brands Uniqlo, Primark, and Urban Outfitters rub shoulders with luxury brands such as Diesel, Hermès, and Ralph Lauren.
 What's more, Antwerp is known as the birthplace of many top designers, six to be precise.
 Learn more about the Antwerp Six and the best places to shop in Antwerp before you go!

 Taste of Antwerp

 Shopping is tiring.
 When you need a break, whet your appetite with some Antwerpse handjes or "Antwerp hands" (a type of chocolate cookies in the shape of hands) and, during this gastronomic stroll, savor the aromas of Nome's kitchen.
-On a terrace bathed in summer light, chef Kristof Van Hove will transport between France and Jacques Brel's Flemish homeland.
+On a terrace bathed in summer light, chef Kristof Van Hove will transport you between France and Jacques Brel's Flemish homeland.